 2) Features / Benefits of PPC

-Other than being an instant-gratification type of marketing, PPC has many benefits.
+In addition to being an instant-gratification type of marketing, PPC has many other benefits.
 Namely, there are several ways you can manage your account so as to ensure you’re getting in front of the correct traffic.

 The ones I’ll be talking about here are:

 - Keyword Control/Relevancy

 In today’s world of tracking every click, it’s not enough to market to the masses.
 You have to be able to market to the correct masses.

 Most often, advertisers don’t want their PPC ads to show world- (or even nation)wide.